Surajj4837-th/Tutorials/SQL/ReadMe.md

     4. Like: Extract records where a particular pattern is present.
 Like operator uses wild card charachters.
         1. % - represents zero, one or multiple charachters.
         2. _ - represents a single charachter.
-       Pattern should e inside single quotes.
+       Pattern should be inside single quotes.
 Example:
            ```SQL
            select * from employee where name LIKE '_up%';    -- employee name with any first charachter 2nd charachter as 'u', third charather as 'p' and anything followed after that.
            select * from employee where age LIKE '2_';       -- employee with age in 20s.
            ```
     5. Between: Extract values between a range, both the mentioned values are inclusive.
 14. SQL functions:
     1. min()